lancedb/lance/docs/contributing.rst

 1. Join our Discord and say hi
 2. Setup your development environment
-3. Pick an issue to work on
+3. Pick an issue to work on.
+See https://github.com/lancedb/lance/contribute for good first issues.
 4. Have fun!

 Development Environment